a-mahal/OpenAI-API/README.md

 # OpenAI-API Playground 📕

 ## Achievements
-✅ Built a city activity reccomender.
+✅ Built a city activity reccomender. \n
 ✅ Created a meal prep plan generator that takes in allergies and fitness goals.

 ## Purpose: